How many uni credits does the diploma get you?

 - Only those who possess a recognised degree and have been officially registered can use the word ‘Paramedic’ to describe their job role.

-- Persons who possess a Diploma of Paramedical Science can apply for registration with the national scheme.
+- Persons who possess a Diploma of Paramedical Science can apply for registration with the national scheme as long as registration criteria can be met.

-There is now a clear, regulated process to become an Ambulance Paramedic in Australia.
-You definitely need a degree and you must hold a valid registration number.
+There is now a clear, regulated process to become an Ambulance Paramedic in Australia where a degree (or appropriate industry experience as per registration guidelines)is required to receive registration.